vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

 cat labs/03/ratings-delegated-vs.yaml
 ```

-Note that the name and namespace of the resource, which should match exactly what is in the `delegate` field in the  `ratings` VirtualService resource:
+Note that the name and namespace of the resource, which should match exactly what is in the `delegate` field in the  `ratings` VirtualService resource.
+This delegated virtual service resource controls the route behavior for traffic arriving at `ratings.istioinaction.io` without requiring any change in its parent virtual service resource (e.g. `ratings`).

 ```text
 apiVersion: networking.istio.io/v1beta1